Do you have a bunch of broken crayons lying around? Learn easy it is melting new crayons in a muffin tin for a fun recyclable crayon project.

 Step 3: Add Your Broken Crayons

 Fill your liners or muffin tin about 2/3 of the way.
 Put the color of crayon pieces in there that you know will mix well together.
-You can see how our red, orange, and yellow crayon turned out well.

 We also like adding white crayon pieces for variety.

 Step 4: Cook Crayons